Section 1: Name

 Section 1: Duties and Responsibilities

-The management and control of the business and policies pertaining to the Society shall be vested in the Board of Directors.
+The management and control of the business and policies pertaining to the Society shall be vested in the Board of Directors in coordination with the Executive Director.
 These will include, but are not limited to, the following:

 Section 2: Composition